NathanMaton/nathanmaton.github.io/coaching.md

 * Develop insight into your own patterns of enabling and sabotaging your efforts
 * Build your ability to lead intentionally and inspire others to take risks

 Discover how we would work together and contact me for a consultation.
-I hold weekly office hours <a href="https://nathanmaton.youcanbook.me/">here</a> or you can email me at nathanmaton@gmail.com if that hour doesn’t work for you.
+I hold free intro sessions <a href="https://nathanmaton.youcanbook.me/">here</a> or you can email me at nathanmaton@gmail.com if those times don't work.